HenryHK/my-neovim-config/README.md

 ### Terminal

-Sometimes, just sometimes, I use terminal in neovim. `<leader>sh` to open it.
+Sometimes, just sometimes, I use terminal in neovim. `<C-t>` to toggle it.
+(P.S. `:q` will close the buffer and make the terminal not reusable)

 ## License
 MIT